-Along the way, I have also been delivered of so much fear, anxiety, and shame.
 This is not an overnight process, and I’m aware of that now.
-I know that God has called me to minister to other women who deal with unwanted same sex attractions, pornography addiction, and shame.
+I know that God has called me to minister to other women who deal with unwanted same-sex attractions, pornography addiction, and shame.
 That makes this process all worthwhile.

 While we are not always delivered or healed quickly, we can be assured that God uses everything we turn over to Him for good.
 He will also use our experience and healing journey to set somebody else free – and that makes it all worthwhile once that time comes.